-- 3. Where construction operations result in a temporary drop-off between two traffic lanes and is open to traffic, "UNEVEN LANES" (W8-11(O)48) signs shall be used.
+- 1. The Contractor shall contact the District Six Bureau of Operations, (217) 785-5306, at least 72 hours in advance of beginning work and three (3) weeks prior to implementing any traffic control. - 2.
+Where construction operations result in a temporary drop-off between two traffic lanes and is open to traffic, "UNEVEN LANES" (W8-11(O)48) signs shall be used.
 The Contractor shall place the signs at the beginning of the drop-off area, just beyond freeway interchanges or major intersections on non-freeways, and at such other locations within the drop-off area as directed by the Engineer to ensure a nominal spacing of 2 miles.
 The signs shall remain in place until the drop-off is eliminated.
+The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items.

+- 3. In advance of each lane closure, the Contractor shall provide four (4) "BE PREPARED TO STOP" (W3-4(O)48) signs.
+These signs shall be tripod mounted and placed at locations, as designated by the Engineer, to provide adequate warning in advance of traffic back-ups.
 The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 4.
-In advance of each lane closure, the Contractor shall provide two (2) "BE PREPARED TO STOP" (W3-4(O)48) signs.
-These signs shall be tripod mounted and placed at locations, as designated by the Engineer, to provide adequate warning in advance of traffic back-ups.
-The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 5.
 Where construction operations require the construction of a temporary ramp, a "BUMP" sign(s) (W8-1(O)48) shall be used.
 The Contractor shall place the signs adjacent to the temporary ramp or as directed by the Engineer.
 The signs shall remain in place until the temporary ramp is eliminated.
-The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 6.
+The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 5.
 Where construction operations create a drop off greater than 3 inches at the edge of pavement, "LOW SHOULDER" sign(s) (W8-9(O)48) shall be used.
 The Contractor shall place the signs at the beginning of the drop-off area, just beyond freeway interchanges or major intersections on non-freeways, and at such other locations within the drop-off area as directed by the Engineer to ensure a nominal spacing of 2 miles.
 The signs shall remain in place until the drop-off is eliminated.
+The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 6.
+The Contractor shall furnish, when applicable, "NO PASSING ZONES NOT STRIPED NEXT XX MILES" (G20-I100(O)) at each end of the project.
 The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items. - 7.
-No drop offs at the edge of pavement will be allowed overnight for HMA Shoulders, 6 1⁄2" construction. - 8.
-The Contractor shall furnish, when applicable, "NO PASSING ZONES NOT STRIPED NEXT XX MILES" (G20-I100(O)) at each end of the project.
-The signs will not be paid for separately but shall be included as part of the contract unit bid prices for the traffic control and protection pay items.
+During construction, at least one lane of IL 111/267 shall remain open to traffic at all times.